EvansWinner/Piltdown/README.md

 - heatmap
 - stacked bar
 - boxplot
-- column sparkline -- Wll duh.
+- column sparkline -- Well duh.
 The one that started it all.
-- win/loss sparkline
 - treemap
 - matrix diagram
 - pictorial fraction